loicgelle/article-calculations/article.md

 A quick look inside the spreadsheet convinced us that the feature we were about to implement was then of O(my god) complexity, and we were even impressed that such a mess managed to get everything done without errors.
 Finally a little bit of organization and analysis led us to a quite elegant solution, and we ended up with a fine and functional piece of code.

 Now it's your turn to get things right in a clean code, but no panic!
-I will explain to you how you can **turn your horrible Excel formulas into a functional calculation feature** with a little bit of reflexion.
+I will explain to you how you can **turn your horrible Excel formulas into a functional calculation feature** with a little bit of thinking.

 Let's get started!

 ## The Spreadsheet

 Let's first take a look at the spreadsheet we were given.
-It aims at calculating the month-by-month evolution of a life insurance capital depending on given parameters - contract duration, initial capital, exceptional and periodic payments, funds distribution, management costs, tax rates...
+It aims at forecasting the month-by-month evolution of a set of parameters - temperature, species distribution, air quality,... - in an ecological niche depending on given the initial state of the environment and some calculation parameters.
+This evolution can be calculated according to a model that describes the interation between the different species and their environment.

-Basically, we can identify two areas in the spreadsheet: an area where we can specify the calculation parameters, and the resulting data table that has a fixed number of columns to compute - 58! - and a number of lines that depends on the contract duration.
+Basically, we can identify two areas in the spreadsheet: an area where we can specify the calculation parameters, and the resulting data table that has a fixed number of columns to compute and a number of lines that depends on the calculation duration.

 ## Understand the Logic

 The goal of this first part is to design our calculation pattern in order to choose the data structures accordingly and to write the first functions in the most modular way.
-To do this, a little bit of reflexion is necessary.
+To do this, a little bit of thinking is necessary.

-You have to answer one question: in what *order* are the result data calculated?
-This will allow you to understand the dependencies between the result values and to demystify the apparently magic way Excel updates all the values at the same time, or so.
+You have to answer one question: in what *order* is the result data calculated?
+This will allow you to understand the dependencies between the result values and to demystify the apparently magic way Excel updates all the values at the same time.

 The general case is as follows: to be computed, a line needs the global calculation parameters and the previous calculated line.
 You can then design a calculation pattern that proceeds line by line, always keeping trace of the previous line for calculation needs.

 Sometimes - and it was the case for our project -, you have a slightly more complicated situation where a line depends on all the previously calculated lines to be computed.
 For example, your formula for a column may depend on a sum on the last values and not only on the last value.
-This is the case we will study, and we will thus **perform a line-by-line calculation that keeps trace of all the previous lines**.
+This is the case we will study, and we will thus **perform a line-by-line calculation that keeps track of all the previous lines**.

 Enough analysis for now, we are ready to code the outline of our feature.